HomePage Path

 Street Map

-Powderham Castle is located south of the village centre but the entrance is to the west at Kenton.
+Powderham Castle is located south of Powderham but the entrance is to the west at Kenton.
 8 miles south of Exeter on the B3182-A379.

-The site is the historic family home of the Earl of Devon and is still lived in by the Courtenay family.
-Open Sunday to Friday, 5th April to mid July, September to October 11:00-4:30pm, mid July to August 11:00-5:30pm.
-Guided tour of castle are given every half hour.
+The site is owned by the Earl and Countess of Devon and is open, Sunday to Friday, April to mid July, September to October 11:00-4:30pm, mid July to August 11:00-5:30pm, check website for details.

 There is a car park.